devyanimundafale/Apple-Retail-Sales-Performance-Customer-Insights-Analysis/README.md

-Apple Retail Sales Analytics # Apple Retail Sales Analytics
+# Apple Retail Sales Analytics

 An analytics project on Apple's retail sales data (2020–2024) using SQL for analysis, Power BI for interactive visualization, and Microsoft Excel for sales forecasting.